 So much of it is nonsense in the discussion about the things that aren't really happening or have no basis or fat mean it's as though the people talking about them were born yesterday and have no sense of what came before so you can't even have a conversation because we don't even know the same things.

 [9:21] And it's immensely frustrating.

-And it boils down to know something that we talked about on this program a lot cuz you know I'm I'm addicted to trying to find at least would appear to be to me,
+And it boils down to know something that we've talked about on this program a lot cuz you know I'm addicted to trying to find at least would appear to be to me,

 root causes of things,

-[9:49] The free society and I say this a lot because folks free societies exist on a Spectrum 2 and you can say today we still live in a free Society but are we the same number on the dial of a free society as we were Thirty or forty years ago.
+[9:49] In a free society and I say this a lot because folks free societies exist on a Spectrum 2 and you can say today we still live in a free Society but are we the same number on the dial of a free society as we were 30 or 40 years ago.

-[10:05] If a higher number denotes a more free Society more free and open Society where the people are more involved in the decision-making and the government somehow adopt policies that are somehow connected with the people want I bet you could make a case that we were,
+[10:05] If a higher number denotes a more free Society more free and open Society where the people are more involved in the decision-making and the government somehow adopts policies that are somehow connected to what the people want I bet you could make a case that we were,

-an 1/8 on a scale of 10 back when I was growing up and we are for now still free Society is but we're down 4 notches.
+an 8 on a scale of 10 back when I was growing up and we're off for now still free societies but we're down for Naches.